 Will I need another new knee?

 The knee can be replaced as often as necessary, although results tend to be slightly less effective each time.
-Recovery may take longer, but once you have recovered, results are usually good.
+Recovery may take longer, but once you've recovered, results are usually good.

 Looking after your new knee

 - Continue to take any prescribed painkillers or anti-inflammatories to help manage any pain and swelling

 - Use your walking aids but aim to gradually decrease the amount you rely on them as your leg feels stronger

 - Keep up your exercises to help prevent stiffness and do not force your knee

 - Do not sit with your legs crossed for six weeks after your operation

 - Do not put a pillow underneath your knee when sleeping as this can result in a permanently bent knee

 - Avoid twisting at your knee